 Inspect scheduled work¶

-val tasks: List<ScheduledTask> = backgrounder.scheduler.scheduled()
+val tasks: List<ScheduledTask> = backgrounder.scheduled()

 tasks.forEach { task ->